 Completed in 1963, Mayfield Dam is a 250-foot-high, 850-foot-long concrete arch and gravity dam located near Mossyrock.
-It can generate a maximum of 162 megawatts of electricity, enough to supply more than 63,000 homes.
+It can generate a maximum of 162 megawatts of clean, renewable hydroelectric energy, enough to supply more than 63,000 homes.
 The dam created the 2,250-acre Mayfield Lake, which is fed from the Cowlitz and Tilton rivers.

 Mayfield Lake Park provides outdoor recreation, including individual and group campsites available April 15 – Oct.
 15, a boat launch, a day-use area and a kitchen shelter.
 We also stock the lake annually with rainbow trout, and the Washington Department of Fish and Wildlife stocks it with tiger muskies for recreational fishing.

 Also located on the shoreline of Mayfield Lake is Ike Kinswa State Park, which offers a boat launch, campground and day-use facility.
 In addition, there are two privately run facilities nearby: Harmony Lakeside RV Park and Lake Mayfield Resort and Marina.

 See current details on boat launches and lake levels or call (888) 502-8690 for recorded information.